levitsky/pyteomics/tutorial/source/mass.rst

 =================

-The functions related to mass calculations and isotopic distributions are organized into the :py:mod:`mass` module.
+The functions related to mass calculations and isotopic distributions are organized into the :py:mod:`pyteomics.mass` module.

 Basic mass calculations
 -----------------------